 Let’s get it out of the way first.
 No, it wasn't an owl that killed Kathleen Peterson in her North Carolina home in 2001.
 Whether it was her husband Michael, though, is another matter.
 This is exactly what The Staircase aims to help you decide.
 Originally a 2004 series from Jean-Xavier de Lestrade, Netflix released new episodes in 2018 following Peterson’s long fight with the law.
 Whether you believe he is guilty or not, this is a veritable roller coaster through the modern justice system with a family at its heart.

 In 1992, when she was 19, filmmaker, critic and novelist Sandi Tan made a movie with her friends in Singapore.
 Then all of the footage disappeared.
 For 20 years.

 Shirkers is an entirely unique documentary about a movie that never was, an enigma in the shape of the mysterious man who shot the film and then disappeared, who lived with the trauma of pouring your heart, soul, money and friendships into a project that would never come to light.
 Shot and edited with the wild creativity of a movie-obsessed youth, Shirkers is a heartfelt and joyous experience.

 The Devil Next Door

 This thought-provoking mini series follows John Demjanjuk, a quiet, simple grandfather living out his retirement in Cleveland, whose life is turned upside-down.
 That's because he may also be Ivan the Terrible, a notorious Nazi death camp guard.
-Naturally it can be a difficult watch, but The Devil Next Door dramatises the overriding importance of truth amid a whirlwind of emotion and pain.
+Naturally, it can be a difficult watch, but The Devil Next Door dramatizes the overriding importance of truth amid a whirlwind of emotion and pain.